 - Stock – Singuard Arms Marksman

-These attachments create a deadly HDR, which will be effective over ridiculous ranges, and is our choice for the best chance to win at Warzone
+These attachments create a deadly AX-50, which will be effective over ridiculous ranges, and is our choice as the best Warzone sniper to win.

 Bonus - Kar98K